CCrocilla/quiz-for-fun/README.md

 Colour Source:
   - #### [Adobe Color](https://color.adobe.com/create/color-wheel)
   - #### [Color Hunt](https://colorhunt.co/)
-#### The main colors are Navy (#181D31) and Beige (#E6DDC4) and those characterize the full website while Orange (#FB743E) is used to make a good contrast in the elements to provide a better view of those elements.
+#### The main colors are variant of the Black (#070707) and Beige (#ECDBBA) and Orange (#C84B31) characterizing the full website while a variant of the Red (#E40017) and Green (#357C3C) are used to mark incorrect vs correct answers providing an immediate and visual impact to the users.

 - ### **Typography**
 #### Google Fonts has been used to select the fonts for the Website.
-#### The Main fonts used are: 'XXX' and 'XXX' while the Sans-serif has been set up as fall-back in case the main font is not loaded.
+#### The Main fonts used are: 'Press Start 2P' and 'Roboto' while Consive and Sans-serif has been set up as fall-back in case the main font is not loaded.
 Source:
   - [Google Fonts](https://fonts.google.com/)

-- ### **Images and Videos**
+- ### **Images**
-#### Real and effective images have been used to provide a pleasant visual experience to the user.
+#### Real and effective images have been used as background to provide a pleasant visual experience to the user.
-#### The developer selected a video for the home page of the websites, the selected video helps in providing a pleasant visual experience to the user.
 Sources:
   - [Pexels](https://www.pexels.com/)